HBO exec reportedly offered $250K reward to hackers

-Did HBO executives offer hackers behind recent breach a $250,000 reward in an effort to avoid appearing to pay them a ransom?
+Did a HBO executive offer hackers behind its recent breach a $250,000 reward in an effort to avoid appearing to pay them a ransom?

-That is the question that might naturally arise after the emergence of an email screen shot obtained by The Hollywood Reporter.
+That's the question that might naturally arise after the emergence of an email screenshot obtained by The Hollywood Reporter.
 The image shows a senior vice president for the entertainment network offering the hackers $250,000 as a "bug bounty payment."

 The email is carefully worded to avoid the appearance that the payment is anything other than a reward for discovering vulnerabilities in HBO's system, according to The Hollywood Reporter.
 The hackers, who posted several of HBO's new episodes and a "Game of Thrones" script online in late July, have reportedly demanded an unspecified payment of money.

-Hackers claim to have stolen 1.5TB of data from the company, including forthcoming episodes of "Ballers" and "Room 104," and posting them online.
-Hackers warned last month that more material was yet to come.
+Hackers claim to have stolen 1.5TB of data from the company, including forthcoming episodes of "Ballers" and "Room 104," which they have reportedly leaked online.
+Hackers warned last month that more material would come.

 Tech Culture: From film and television to social media and games, here's your place for the lighter side of tech.